-When placing a chemical substance on the market, it is up to manufacturers, importers as well as downstream users to determine the potential risks for human health and the environment.
-We support companies in understanding and complying with the relevant chemical, waste and recycling legislation, including REACH registrations, End-of-Waste status, and Food contact Materials.
+When placing a chemical substance on the market, it is up to manufacturers, importers, and downstream users to determine the potential risks to human health and the environment.
+We support companies with understanding and complying with the relevant chemical, waste, and recycling legislation, including REACH registrations, End-of-Waste status, and Food Contact Materials.

 We support our clients to:

 - Advise on and complete REACH compliance documentation and related activities.

 - Identify and advise on food contact, packaging regulations, and current compliance policy.